raj347/SimpleAutoComplPop/README.md

 ## Config

 - Disable SimpleAutoComplPop, add `let g:sacpEnable = 0` to your vimrc file.

-- To enable the default auto-complete-popup for php only, add `let g:sacpDefaultFiltTypesEnable = {"php":1}` to your vimrc file.
+- To enable the default auto-complete-popup for php only, add `let g:sacpDefaultFileTypesEnable = {"php":1}` to your vimrc file.

-- `sacpDefaultFiltTypesEnable` options:
+- `sacp#enableForThisBuffer` options:

-    - `matches` is a list of patterns, if pattern is matched, the keys corrosponding the pattern will be feed to vim.
+    - `matches` is a list of patterns, pattern is matched, the keys corrosponding the pattern will be feed to vim.

     - `ignoreCompletionMode`.
 Keys will not be feeded by SACP if vim is still in completion mode (`:help CompleteDone`).
 However, some plugins does not leave completion mode properly.
 With Current version of